Jumio/mobile-sdk-ios/docs/known_issues.md

 <false/>
 ```

-## App Crashes after 3.8.0 Update
+## App Crash: Symbol not found for iProov, SocketIO or Starscream
-After updating to 3.8.0 the app crashes without warning or the following error message is displayed:
+After updating to SDK 3.8.0 and above, the app crashes without warning or the following error message is displayed:

 _dyld: Symbol not found: _$s8SocketIO0A11ClientEventO10disconnectyA2CmFWC_
 _Referenced from: /Users/.../Frameworks/iProov.framework/iProov
   Expected in: /Users/b.../Frameworks/SocketIO.framework/SocketIO
  in /Users/.../Frameworks/iProov.framework/iProov_

-When using iProov, please make sure the following is included in your `podfile`:
+When using iProov, please make sure the following post install hook is included in your `podfile`:

-* pod `iProov`

 ```
 post_install do |installer|